bswhitneyWM/Data410-Project3/index.md

 <p align="center">
 <img src="http://www.sciweavers.org/tex2img.php?eq=E%28%5Csigma%5Cepsilon%29%20%3D%20%200&bc=White&fc=Black&im=jpg&fs=12&ff=arev&edit=">
 </p>
 So this term can be ignored when solving for the weights in the Locally Weighted Regression.
-This is intended to describe the changes that occur when working with Multivariate data, so for an in-depth discussion on how Locally Weighted Regression works please see the `Theoretical Discussion` section on my Project2 page: https://bswhitneywm.github.io/Data410-Project2
+This is intended to describe the changes that occur when working with Multivariate data, so for an in-depth discussion on how Locally Weighted Regression works please see the `Theoretical Discussion` section on my [Project2 page](https://bswhitneywm.github.io/Data410-Project2)

 ## Gradient Boosting